DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 ### HeaderPlaceholderProps

-Describes properties passed to the header placeholder template when it is being rendered.
+Describes properties passed to a component that renders the header placeholder.

 Field | Type | Description
 ------|------|------------